Vylax/expert_lumines/guide.md

 **Step 4: Split Documents into Chunks**

 1. Use a text splitter (e.g., `RecursiveCharacterTextSplitter`) to break down the processed documents into smaller chunks suitable for embedding.
 Crucially, ensure the splitter preserves the metadata you just added.
-Most LangChain splitters do this by default.
+Consider using chunk settings from `src/config.py`.

+    *This code belongs in `src/data_processing.py`, likely called after the metadata processing.
+Import `config` if not already done.*
     ```python
     from langchain_text_splitters import RecursiveCharacterTextSplitter
+    # Ensure 'from src import config' is present earlier in the file

     text_splitter = RecursiveCharacterTextSplitter(
-        chunk_size=1000,  # Target size for each chunk (in characters)
-        chunk_overlap=150, # Overlap between chunks to maintain context
+        chunk_size=config.CHUNK_SIZE,  # Use from config
+        chunk_overlap=config.CHUNK_OVERLAP, # Use from config
         length_function=len,
         is_separator_regex=False, # Treat separators literally
         # Consider Markdown-specific separators if needed:
         # separators=["\n\n", "\n", " ", "", "\n# ", "\n## ", "\n### "]
     )

-    chunks = text_splitter.split_documents(processed_docs)
+    chunks = text_splitter.split_documents(processed_docs) # Use the processed docs list
     print(f"Split documents into {len(chunks)} chunks.")
     # Optional: Print example chunk metadata to verify
     # if chunks: